-Add or edit a Jira Software Server source
+Add a Jira Software Data Center source

 When you have the required privileges, you can add the content of a Jira Software (Server) instance to a Coveo organization.